pragmatrix/ScanRat/README.md

 		let oneOrTwo = (~~"1" |- ~~"2") --> fun str -> str.[0]

-	A parser for a digit that actually returns the integer value of a digit can be conventiently defined with `oneOf`:
+	To conveniently parse a digit and return the integer value of it, `oneOf` can be used like:

 		let digit = oneOf "0123456789" --> fun c -> int(c) - int('0')